Rapha2000/Rapha2000/README.md

 - 🌄 During my leisure time, I practice a lot of sports.
 In my daily life, I do a lot of tennis (with the school team) and running, but when I have more time, what I really love is doing **outdoor/moutain sports** such as trail, ski and hiking

 - 📖 I also like reading.
-I mainly read **exploration stories**, such as the ones of Mike Horn, but also fictions or personal develoment books
+I mainly read **exploration stories**, such as the ones of Mike Horn, but also fictions or personal development books

 - 🎵 When doing all of these activities, I listen to music almost all the time: pop, jazz, EDM and a lot of hip-hop/rap